wzuhou/LALO_scripts/README.md

 # LALO_Plot
-The scripts used to create plots used in the LALO paper
+The scripts used to create plots in the LALO genome and stress transcriptomic paper.